 Enclosed flare(s) will be installed in Manaus Landfill Gas Project to increase the destruction efficiency.
-Those flares could reach 99.99% of methane destruction efficiency.
+Those flares could reach a minimum of 98% of methane destruction efficiency.

 To determine the project emissions from flaring gases were used the "Tool to determine project emissions from flaring gases containing methane".
 According to this tool, the project emissions should be calculated in 7 steps.